trilinos/trilinos.github.io/README.md

 All the contents are in **pages** directory and located in appropriate sub_folders correspond to the website All the contents are written in `markdown` and editable.

+___

+More details on update website can be found [here](https://cse-software.github.io/Howto/TrilinosMaintenance.html)